markjaquith/hk/docs/getting_started.md

 hk install
 ```

 This will install the hooks for the repository like `pre-commit` and `pre-push` if they are defined in `hk.pkl`.
-Running `git commit` would now run the `pre-commit` steps defined above in our example.
+Running `git commit` would now run the linters defined above in our example through the pre-commit hook.

 ### `core.hooksPath`